Diamond McGee Shares Her Experience as a Young Liberian

 “You see somebody on People magazine rocking it!”
 Diamond said “We take those things and we make it so amazing, the culture is beautiful and I really love that.”

-Diamond last visited Liberia in 2015 and stayed for 5 or 6 months.
+Diamond last visited Liberia in 2015 and stayed for five or six months.
 Her family, originally from the Ivory Coast, had arrived in Muscatine in 2004 as refugees.
 Diamond has clear memories of her first time going back to Liberia when she was around 16.

 “It was crazy, it was a total culture shock… Everyone was so nice.
-You can drive for miles and never see the same thing twice,” she contrasted our midwest landscape.
+You can drive for miles and never see the same thing twice,” she contrasted against the Midwest landscape.
 With the details of Liberia fresh in her mind, Diamond set to return again in early 2021.